OpenVidu/openvidu.io-docs/docs/openvidu-enterprise/index.md

 ## Enable OpenVidu Enterprise

 OpenVidu Enterprise is very easy to enable.
-While in beta, you just need an **OpenVidu Pro** cluster version **2.19.0** up and running.
+While in beta, you just need an **OpenVidu Pro** cluster up and running.

 Configure the following property in the **`.env`** file at Master Node installation path (default to `/opt/openvidu/`)